Nonasymptotic Convergence Rates for Plug-and-Play Methods With MMSE Denoisers: Preliminaries

-Although the proximal operator of a non-convex function is generally set-valued, when $\operatorname{prox}_{\gamma f}$ is an MMSE denoiser, it is always single-valued and continuous, which is the setting of our main results.
-This motivates the following extension of the Moreau gradient identity. \begin{theorem}[Extension of the Moreau Gradient Identity] Let $f:\mathbb{R}^n\to \mathbb{R}\cup\{+\infty\}$ be proper and lower-semicontinuous.
-If $\operatorname{prox}_{\gamma f}(x)$ is single-valued and continuous for all $x$, then the gradient of the lower Moreau envelope exists and takes the form
+Although the proximal operator of a nonconvex function is generally set-valued, when $\operatorname{prox}_{\gamma f}$ is an MMSE denoiser, it is always single-valued and continuous, which is the setting of our main results.
+This motivates the following extension of the Moreau gradient identity.